Undergraduate Programmes

 Programme Structure*

-There will be 16 units in the 3-year programme, each comprising 13 teaching weeks.
-Upon fulfilling the minimum entry requirements, students with AD/HD or equivalent qualifications enrolled in this programme will be granted an exemption of 120 credits.
-They will have to take 10 units in Year 2 and Year 3 of the programme in 24 months.
+There will be 16 modules in the 3-year programme.
+Upon fulfilling the minimum entry requirements, students with AD/ HD or equivalent qualifications enrolled in this programme will be granted an exemption of 120 credits.
+They will have to take 10 modules in Year 2 and Year 3 of the programme in 24 months.

 The above programme structure is intended for use as a guideline to prospective students.
 The University reserves the right to modify the sequencing of units within the structure.